By: Marilyn L. Davis

 Drafting: Unfinished Construction with the Intimate Self

-And for that audience of one – your intimate self – don’t edit or revise.
-When you give yourself permission to write badly, unfocused, and seemingly without structure or direction, you’ve got words, sentences, and paragraphs that, when edited, revised or reworked, can and will produce an excellent post, blog, or a book.
+When you permit yourself to write badly, unfocused, and seemingly without structure or direction, you’ve got words, sentences, and paragraphs that, when edited, revised or reworked, can and will produce an excellent post, blog, or a book.

-The other benefit to just writing is that in your revision, you may find the beginnings of additional posts—those darlings that don’t work in one post, but are useable elsewhere.
+The other benefit to just writing is that in your revision, you may find the beginnings of new posts—those darlings that don’t work in one post but are useable elsewhere.

-But guess what, if you never gave yourself permission to write badly, you’d still be staring at the big blank page and waiting on the good stuff.
+But guess what, if you never permitted yourself to write badly, you’d still be staring at the big blank page and waiting on the good stuff.

 Two Drops of Ink: The Literary Home for Collaborative Writing